 African Community Forum

 The forum various leaders of African community associations to strengthen relationships, build capacity, and share information and resources to address needs in our collective communities.

 PAN held its first forum in 2006, gathering leaders from Black/African immigrant groups in the Bay Area, where about 10% of the foreign-born population are Black.
-Identifying both as Black and immigrant or refugee, these communities confront a range of social, economic, and political challenges, some very similar to those faced by African American.
-As the population of Black/ African communities continues to grow nationally and regionally, so does the need to create more strategic collaborations that empower African immigrants and refugees, African American communities, and the organizations and institutions that serve them.
+Identifying both as Black and immigrant or refugee, we confront a range of social, economic, and political challenges, some not unsimilar to those faced by African Americans and other immigrant communities.
+As the population of Africans continues to grow nationally and regionally, so does the need to create more strategic collaborations that empower and build capacities of organizations serve them.
 The forum provides a platform to create these vital connections.

 Black/African Community Forum participants frequently cover topics in the areas of health, housing, employment, immigration and legal services, and civic engagement.